 The leaves are hairy on the upper side, similar to the texture of a sunflower leaf.
 The leaves are about 4 or 5 inches in length and equally wide, though they are arrowhead-shaped.

 This plant is very low maintenance and has no natural insect or disease problems.
 It prefers full sun and soil that is well-drained.
 It is drought tolerant and deer resistant, which is excellent for our Mississippi summers and those hungry four-legged friends.

 Plant your seeds in full sun after the threat of frost is over and cover with a sprinkling of soil.
 Keep the soil watered, but not wet, until the seedling is established.
 Keep your plant evenly watered until they are a few inches tall, and then they should be able to handle normal weather conditions.

 If the plant gets buffeted by winds and starts to lean, you may need to stake your stems to keep it upright.

 You can collect the seeds from your flowers and dry them for storage.
 Be sure they are completely dry before putting them away for next year.

-Like other sunflowers, asters, and daisies, this bloom is actually made up of two types of flowers!
-The petal-like parts that create the border of the flower are actually ray flowers.
+Like other sunflowers, asters, and daisies, this bloom is made up of two types of flowers!
+The petal-like parts that create the border of the flower are ray flowers.
 The center of the bloom is made up of tiny little disk flowers.
 If you look closely, you’ll see little protruding flowers in the middle of the bloom.
 Learn more about these composite flowers.

 Check out this amazing video of multiple monarchs feasting on a patch of Mexican sunflowers.
 Video from Monarch Butterfly Garden.